chenw20/wenlongchen.github.io/_pages/about.md

 During my PhD, I mainly study uncertainty calibration, robustness in large-scale machine learning models and generative modelling.
 In general, I am also interested in sequence models, explainable AI and probabilistic model design.
 I aim to develop reliable algorithms with improved generalization, robustness and interpretability.

-I am currently working as a research intern in the Responsible AI team at [ByteDance](https://www.bytedance.com/) in London, where I research on machine learning fairness.
+From June to November 2023, I worked as a research intern in the Responsible AI team at [ByteDance](https://www.bytedance.com/) in London, where I research on machine learning fairness.

 <br>